gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ```

 If you're running Gitaly on its own server remember to also include the
-`gitaly_address` for each git data directory.
+`gitaly_address` for each Git data directory.
 See [the documentation on
 configuring Gitaly](https://docs.gitlab.com/ee/administration/gitaly/#gitaly-server-configuration).

 Note that the target directories and any of its subpaths must not be a symlink.